forestgrape/coronavirus/immune_system.md

 ## Immune System Members

 ### T Cells
 * T cells are in the blood and locally in tissues.
 * T cells can check if cells do what they are supposed to do.
 Virus infected cells have a changed metabolism e.g. produce virions, which can be [detected by T cells](#extern-checks).
 * To control coronaviruses infections T cells are key [citation coming].

 > ###### Local T cell
-> *Tissue resident T cells* in literature and here called *local T cells* are T cells which survey the tissues cells integrity.
-They don't travel with the blood.
-They remain locally in tissues they may move there however.
+> *Tissue resident T cells* in literature, called *local T cells* on this page, are T cells which survey the tissues cells integrity.
+They move within tissues and and do not circulate with the blood.

-### Distribution
+#### Distribution
-* Local T cells are located often at entry points of viruses.
+Local T cells are located often at entry points for pathogens.
 E.g. the mouth is a common entry point for viruses, so in the mouth there are many local T cells [to check and cite].

 ## Protection Locations
 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells: